WNYW: DuMont origins (1944–1956)

 The station traces its history to 1938, when television set and equipment manufacturer Allen B. DuMont founded experimental station W2XVT in Passaic, New Jersey.
 That station's call sign was changed to W2XWV when it moved to Manhattan in 1940.
 On May 2, 1944, the station received its commercial license, the third in New York City and fifth overall in the United States.
 It began broadcasting on VHF channel 4 as WABD with its call sign made up of DuMont's initials.
 It was one of the few television stations that continued to broadcast during World War II, making it the fifth-oldest continuously broadcasting commercial station in the United States (after WNBT/WRCA/WNBC, WCBW/WCBS-TV, WPTZ/WRCV/KYW, and WRGB).
 The station originally had its studios in the DuMont Building at 515 Madison Avenue, with its transmitter tower atop the same building.
 (The original tower, long abandoned by the station, still remains.)
 On December 17, 1945, WABD moved to channel 5.
 WNBT (now WNBC) took over channel 4 the following spring, moving from channel 1, which the FCC was de-allocating from the VHF TV broadcast band.
 The series Here's How first aired on WABD in 1946.

-WNYW's studio, the Fox Television Center on East 67th Street in Manhattan, opened in 1954 as the DuMont Tele-Centre.